georgicodes/snap-app/README.md

 - There will always be a winner

 ===== Next Steps & Improvements =====
-A task like this could take a long time to implement to make it fantastic, here are a few feature which would make it killer!
+Even a small game like Snap could take a long time to implement to make it fantastic, here are a few feature which would make it killer!

 - responsive CSS using media queries so it looks fab across all devices
 - multi-player using NodeJS and possibly a touch of SocketIO